jiannazzone/Digital-Hall-Pass/README.md

     - For example: `http://hallpass.online/?school=ridgemont%20high`
     - Note that spaces must be replaced with `%20` to properly render
     - **This step is optional, but it will add some nice personalization to your pass!**
 2. Create a QR code that links to your custom URL.
 You will probably want to print this out and hang it on the wall somewhere.
+You can use the `URL` tab on [QRCode Monkey](https://www.qrcode-monkey.com/#url).
 3. Create another QR code that stores your full name.
 This will act as your "digital signature."
 You can use the `text` tab on [QRCode Monkey](https://www.qrcode-monkey.com/#text).
 It's very important that you keep this private!
 Otherwise students can forge your signature.

 ## Usage